sangeetay23/Location-tracker/report.md

-## Nearby Places Finder Documentation
+## Location Tracker + Nearby Places Finder Documentation

 This project is a web application that uses Mapbox GL JS and the Mapbox Geocoding API to find nearby places of interest based on user location or a searched location.
 The application also includes a weather feature using the OpenWeatherMap API.